djaus2/DNETCoreGPIO/README.md

 <hr/>

-**TRIGGETcmd** Now implemendted for control of RPi see https://github.com/djaus2/TRIGGERcmdRPi
+**TRIGGERcmd** Now implemendted for control of RPi using this app.
+See https://github.com/djaus2/TRIGGERcmdRPi

 **Currently** .Net 6.0 and 2.0.0-prerelease.22069 for GPIO and Device Bindings.